tayebmekati37-art/tayebmekati37-art/README.md

 # 👋 Hi, I'm Tayeb Mekati

-📍 Algeria | 🇯🇵 Open to opportunities in Japan

 I build full‑stack web apps with Python (Flask) and love combining technology with culture.